arbor-sim/arbor/doc/profiler.rst

 ========

 The Arbor library has a built-in profiler for fine-grained timings of regions of interest in the code.
-The time stepping code in ``arb::model`` has been instrumented, so by enabling profiler support at compile time, users of the library can generate profile reports from calls to ``arb::model::run()``.
+The time stepping code in ``arb::simulation`` has been instrumented, so by enabling profiler support at compile time, users of the library can generate profile reports from calls to ``arb::simulation::run()``.

 Compilation
 -----------